Website development Terms and Conditions for Buzz Website Design (which is a trading name of Midlands Advice and Training Services Limited).

 2.2: Payment over 6 months

-2.2.1 Before we start work on your website we will invoice you for the whole project and you will be asked to pay roughly one sixth of the project fee (the amount will be agreed in writing) through an online direct-debit service (or other monthly payment service).
+2.2.1 Before we start work on your website we will invoice you for the whole project and you will be asked to pay roughly one sixth of the project fee (the amount will be agreed in writing) through an online direct-debit service.
 Work on your website will not begin until this is paid.